 Travelling is an important part of our life, something that brings us a lot of joy, and something we hope to continue doing as we grow older.

 It could be visiting Italy for the taste of Prosecco from the cellars of Valdobbiadene, bar hopping in Bilbao to select the best pintxos or the thrill of being face to face with a manta ray in a remote atoll in the Pacific.
 We all have travel dreams that we hope to live out.

 Besides enriching our knowledge, making us happy and providing us with lifelong memories, tourism can have a positive impact on destinations, and make a real difference to the local people and the environment too.

 On the other hand, when tourism is not managed in a responsible way, it can negatively affect people and the environment at a global level – both locals and tourists are affected by phenomena like climate change triggered by GHG emissions of flights, or plastic pollution of oceans which in turn affects our food chain.

 As described by the United Nations World Tourism Organisation, sustainable tourism ‘takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities.

 Given that my wife and I travel a lot, and I work in sustainability, it’s something that’s often on my mind.
-So I decided to investigate the effects of our travelling, and what actions we can take to improve our environmental, societal and economical impact.
+So I decided to investigate the effects of our travelling, and what actions we can take to improve our environmental, societal and economic impact.